-- Root activity slows or shuts down, and plants show symptoms of drought - Decline in root growth slows plant growth processes - Leaves may wilt from lack of water uptake - Root rots are common in some species

-• Lower interior leaves may yellow
+- Root activity slows or shuts down, and plants show symptoms of drought. - Decline in root growth slows plant growth processes. - Leaves may wilt from lack of water uptake. - Root rots are common in some species, plants vary in their ability to tolerate "wet feet." - Lower, interior leaves may yellow first.